STAND ALONE NOVELS

 Editor, wife, mother, homeschool teacher and author, J.C.
 Wing has spent her life traveling, learning, teaching, experiencing, and doing what authors do best—writing stories and poetry from her unique perspective.

 When Annalee James was five years old, her parents were killed in a car accident during a terrible blizzard.
-Helena and Desi, her aunt and uncle, became her guardians and moved their newly made family to the small coastal town in Connecticut for a fresh start.
-Her aunt and uncle provided a loving, happy home, and her life was a good one.
+Helena and Desi, her aunt and uncle, became her guardians and moved their newly made family to a small coastal town in Connecticut for a fresh start.

-After graduation, Annalee moved back to Chicago to study at Northwestern University.
-There she met Cade Mitchell, a handsome if not sullen and surly upperclassman who was in charge of freshman orientation.
-The two of them didn’t hit it off, but as the weeks passed, Annalee began to see some of the gold glimmering beneath Cade’s tough boy façade.
+Years later, Annalee returns to Chicago to attend college, where she meets Cade Mitchell, a handsome but sullen and brooding upperclassman.
+It’s not love at first sight, but as time passes, Annalee begins to see some of the gold glimmering beneath Cade’s tough boy façade.

-Buried in a deep pocket, Annalee finds a key that opens a safety deposit box at the local bank.
+Annalee brings Cade home over the Thanksgiving holidays, and the town is visited by a winter storm.
+Helena loans her niece a dark, wool coat—one that her father wore before his death thirteen years before.
+Buried in a pocket, Annalee finds a key to a safety deposit box at the local bank.
 One with both of her parents’ names on it.

 Boston, Massachusetts, a city known for its highly ranked universities, professional sports teams, esteemed venues for classical music … and murder.